Which License Do you Need to Charter a Boat in Croatia?

 Presenting your documents to port authorities

 Upon your arrival at the marina, you will need to have original sailing and VHF licences in your possession to present to Croatian port authorities.
-If you are unsure about the validity of your documents, consult GlobeSailor’s advisors – they will be more than happy to help!
+If you are unsure about the validity of your documents, consult your GlobeSailor advisor – they will be more than happy to help!

 Required Travel Documents

-Valid travel documents list could vary depending on your nationality and current COVID-19 restrictions.
+Valid travel documents list could vary depending on your nationality.

 • For USA and CA citizens there are no visa requirements for stays of up to 90 days.
 EU regulations require USA and CA passport holders to have no less than three months validity from the date of their planned departure from Croatia.